 For back, neck or shoulder pain: Any OTC pain reliever

 Although muscle relaxants are frequently prescribed to treat the spasms that are often to blame for these aches, a Consumer Report's analysis shows that they don't work any better than OTC acetaminophen, aspirin, ibuprofen, or naproxen – and the prescription drugs can come with some potentially serious risks.

 The exception here is back pain; although acetaminophen is effective for some pains, recent studies have shown that it's not effective for back pain.

 Non-drug treatments can help, too, including a heating pad, exercise, massage and yoga.
 For more suggestions, read:

 These OTC medications are the ones most commonly recommended for joint pain, which most frequently comes from osteoarthritis.
 Keeping active and limber is one of the best ways to fight the need to medicate for joint pain.
 For non-drug treatments, see: Natural remedies for arthritis

 Since alcohol and many pain relievers don't mix very well (due to the risk of liver damage), only aspirin or ibuprofen are recommended — and eat something first so as not to irritate your stomach lining.

 Prevention is obvious (watch the booze!).
-As well as the old tricks: Don’t drink on an empty stomach and drink plenty of water along with your cocktails, plus these clever ways to cheat a hangover.
+As well as the old tricks: Don't drink on an empty stomach and drink plenty of water along with your cocktails.
 (And if you need more dos and don'ts, take this hangover quiz.)
 Also keep in mind that libations that are darker in color, like whiskey or red wine, have more congeners, a by-product of the fermentation process that can add to the agony of a hangover.

 Once the hangover has set in, for a drug-free treatment, try: 5 natural hangover remedies